 Jane received the Ireland Chair of Poetry Travel Award 2022.
 In 2016 she received the Hennessy Literary Award for Emerging Poetry with three poems from The River.
 She also won the inaugural Listowel Writers' Week Poem of the Year at the Irish Book Awards 2016.

 Originally from a farm in Roscommon, Jane now lives in Glenmalure, Co.
 Wicklow.
-She gratefully acknowledges the Arts Council of Ireland Literature Bursary Award 2021, Covid-19 Response Award 2020 and Literature Bursary Award 2017 and also the Wicklow County Council Artist Support Award 2019 and Culture Ireland support for readings in the UK and US.
+She gratefully acknowledges the Arts Council of Ireland Literature Bursary Award 2017, 2021 & 2024.
+She also acknowledges the generous support of Wicklow County Council Arts Office and Culture Ireland.

 Clear, direct, lovely: Jane Clarke’s voice slips into the Irish tradition with such ease, it is as though she had always been at the heart of it.